theOehrly/Fast-F1/docs/index.rst

 to use while offering lots of possibilities for data analysis and visualization.

-FastF1 handles big chunks of data (~50-100mb per session) so most of the information is stored locally as cached requests (be aware).
+FastF1 handles big chunks of data (~50-100mb per session).
+To improve performance data is per default cached locally as requests (be aware).
+The default placement of the cache is operating system specific.
+A custom location can be set if desired.
+For more information see :class:`~fastf1.api.Cache`.

 All data is downloaded from two sources: